This Earth Day Is Like No Other. Here's How To Grieve And Stay Engaged

 Whyte says a big part of this is having "reverence for knowledge-holders in our communities, whether it's elderly people, whether it's people of diverse genders, whether it's children."

-(Re)engage in the Work
+(Re)engage in the work

 Once people process some emotions (and therapists say this work is ongoing), "then they fairly quickly move from that phase into 'what can I do,'" says Chalquist.